rust-lang/rust-wiki-backup/Meeting-workweek-2014-03-03.md

 - felix: You can always have Unsafe<()>
 - niko: reserving the right to be unsafe in the future
 - brson: doesn't this seem bad?
-- niko: this is only for statics, and perhaps some invisible anlyses
+- niko: this is only for statics, and perhaps some invisible analyses
 - all: ok, sounds good

 - niko: All except Sized require an impl or deriving.
 - niko: unsafe pointers have all these kinds, but before it was unlikely your API fulfulled all the kinds requirements.

 - acrichto: lets see example of Mutex.
-Make sure we can't do Mutex<RC<U>>.
+Make sure we can't do `Mutex<RC<U>>`.
-- niko: Why again is Mutex<RC> bad?
+- niko: Why again is `Mutex<RC>` bad?
 - acrichto: because then someone can clone() the rc and obtain non-mutex-guarded access
 - niko: (whiteboard prototyping:)